polyfon/integrated-payments-frontiers/README.md

 The entirety of connected commerce relies on consumers to engage with physical product ID's (NFCs, QR codes) post purchase to engage consumers and activate digital ownership.
 The following shows a method of transferring ownership within the payment process, and uses Shopify for commerce, Privy for auth and wallet creation, ThirdWeb for minting, & Twilio for SMS notifications.

+The following code snippets are part of a monorepo with a embedded Shopify app and consumer app, but shows the key processes behind the order flow, and onchain integrations

 ## 🏗️ System Architecture

 ```